Green Bones

-Green Bones is a 2024 Philippine prison drama film directed by Zig Dulay, written by Ricky Lee and Anj Atienza, based on a story concept by JC Rubio, and starring Dennis Trillo and Ruru Madrid.
-It follows Xavier Gonzaga, a police officer who is grieving his sister's death, while fighting against the release of the criminal Domingo Zamora.
+Green Bones is a 2024 Philippine prison drama film directed by Zig Dulay and written by Ricky Lee and Anj Atienza from a story concept by JC Rubio.
+Starring Dennis Trillo and Ruru Madrid, the story follows Xavier Gonzaga, a police officer who is grieving his sister's death, while fighting against the release of the criminal named Domingo Zamora.

-The film was released theatrically on December 25, 2024, as an official entry of GMA Pictures to the 2024 Metro Manila Film Festival in its 50th year.
+Produced by GMA Pictures, GMA Public Affairs, and Brightburn Entertainment, with Sony Pictures Releasing as distributor, the film was released theatrically on December 25, 2024, as one of the official entries to the 50th Metro Manila Film Festival.

+Synopsis

+Domingo, a notorious criminal is set to be released from prison.
+Xavier, a newly assigned prison guard, being blinded by his own prejudice and beliefs, is determined to keep Domingo incarcerated despite a lack of legal grounds.
+Domingo's reserved demeanor feeds on Xavier growing suspicions, forcing him to uncover the prisoner's background story which leads him to discover the broken criminal justice system, personal vendetta and redemption.